charlesneimog/pd-simpl/README.md

 # partialtrack

-`partialtrack` is a library that works for PureData, it is a real-time partial tracking library based on the work of John Glover.
+Welcome to `partialtrack`, a real-time partial tracking library designed for PureData, inspired by the work of John Glover.

+## Overview

+`partialtrack` enables you to perform various manipulations on audio signals in real-time within the PureData environment.
+Some of the functionalities include:
+    * Transposition;
+    * Frequency filtering;
+    * Harmonic Spectrum Manipulation;

+It allows you to shape and sculpt your sounds precisely.

 ## Sounds